Often I wonder what motivates people to do certain things that I would never do, such as:

 "Well, how about that!" exulted George.
 "A lot of my good friends are Jewish!"

 Really?
 I thought that one went out with "He's one of the good ones," "Sorry, Club Wicked Slice isn't accepting new members now," and "Please tell whoever controls the media Tuesday nights I'd like F Troop back on."

 "You know, there's a lot about the Jewish people in our liturgy," George happily continued.
 "They're our spiritual forebears."

-Next I expected a reference to their spiritual foreskins, but instead George moved swiftly into the Wind-up....
+Next I expected a reference to my spiritual foreskin, a touchy subject to be sure, but instead George moved swiftly into the Wind-up....

 "You might want to stop by Joe's congregation and visit us sometime, and,

 The Pitch ....

 "Mind if I bring over my beer at the bar and sit with you for a bit?"

 Now, I was in no mood to please anybody.

 "Oh, I just remembered, George, I have a ...umm ...
 4:00 Rumba lesson!
 I'm getting really good too, I may be up to dancing with a partner by November!"